Using loops is one way to possibly improve your app and earn points in the the Demo Video section of the rubric.

 Since 1 will always be equal to 1, this condition can never be false.
 When we ran this code in App Inventor, our phone froze and we couldn’t do anything.
 You may also get a message saying that the App Inventor Companion App has stopped working.
-When you’re coding you’ll break things all the time!
+When you’re coding you’ll break things all the time.
+That’s part of the learning process!
 Restart your companion app and try again.

 You’ll need to use a for loop:

 In this lesson, you learned about for loops, while loops, and for each loops.
-You also created an app that used two different types of loops in it!
+You also created an app that used a for loop in it!

-- How do you think you can use loops in your final app?
+- How do you think you might use loops in your final app?

 - Does this give you any ideas for how you might build some of your features?